centre-for-virus-research/CVR-Course-2026/docs/RefAlign.md

 ***Command breakdown:***

 1. The first command tells samtools to **sort** the SAM file, and to also output (**-o**)the sorted data in BAM format to a file called **S1.bam**.
-This sorts all the alignmed reads by alignment start position, placing all the reads whose alignment starts at reference position 1 first, then those that start of position 2, then 3, 4, 5 and so on.
+This sorts all the aligned reads by alignment start position, placing all the reads whose alignment starts at reference position 1 first, then those that start of position 2, then 3, 4, 5 and so on.
 3. We then use samtools to **index** the BAM file S1.bam (indexing [which relies on sorted data] enables faster searches downstream).